Malcolm Henry Ellis: Life

 Ellis won praise during World War II for his column, "The Service Man", which appeared under the pseudonym "Ek Dum".
 Using radio reports and his knowledge of terrain, he described military campaigns in a realistic manner so that it was assumed he was present.

 In the 1930s and '40s he wrote a series of anti-communist tracts (The Red Road (1932), Socialisation in Ten Years (1947) and The Garden Path (1949)) which warned of the growing influence of communism in the Australian labour movement, and of the nationalisation of banks.

-Due to his staunch criticism of the writing of Manning Clark, who in Ellis's view was a Communist fellow traveller, he almost subverted the launching of the Australian Dictionary of Biography.
-"History without facts", his excoriating and now legendary review in the Sydney Bulletin of the first volume of Clark's A History of Australia, is for many the main legacy of his otherwise extensive works, which include biographies of key early Australian colonial figures, Francis Greenway, John Macarthur and Lachlan Macquarie.
+Ellis regarded Manning Clark as a Communist "fellow traveller," and his criticism was so severe that he almost subverted the launching of the Australian Dictionary of Biography.
+In his review of the first volume of Clark's A History of Australia in the Sydney Bulletin, his excoriating review declared that it was "History without facts."
+It is, for many, the main legacy of his extensive works, which include biographies of key early Australian colonial figures, Francis Greenway, John Macarthur and Lachlan Macquarie.

 Private life

 Ellis married Melicent Jane (Jean) Ellis in 1914.
 She had intended to be a nurse.
 Their first child was born in 1915.
-His wife was a excellent public speaker and in 1937 she and a friend founded the Penguin Club of Australia which taught women to have confidence when speaking in public.
+His wife was an excellent public speaker and in 1937 she and a friend founded the Penguin Club of Australia which taught women to have confidence when speaking in public.
 They divorced in 1939.
 In 1946 he married Gwendoline Mary Wheeler in Sydney.